mu-ts/rest_endpoints/README.md

 # Cors

-Use the @cors decorator, which is pretty self explanitory.
+Use the @cors decorator, which is pretty self-explanatory.
 If you are using http endpoints instead of rest endpoints then cors should be a cloud formation setting and not something your code needs to handle.

 # Example